-The narrowest perception on gender equality is about payment.
-Simply giving the same wage to the same type of job for both women and men does not solve the entire issue of gender inequality in the workplace.
-Gender inequality is the outcome of persistent gender norms that put women in a disadvantage position instead of the root cause of the problem.
+The narrowest perception of gender equality in the workplace is about payment.
+Pay women and men the same wage for the same type of job, unfortunately, does not solve the fundamental issue of gender inequality.
+This because pay inequality is the outcome of persistent gender norms that put women in a disadvantaged position instead of the root cause of the problem itself.

-Gender pay gap is a long-standing issue in the workplace realm.
-It is rooted from the concept of women’s complementary position in the society compare to men.
-Generally, society perceives women primary responsibility is at home, as homemakers and caregivers.
-This role does not automatically amended when women entering the paid work sphere.
-Thus, women income is continued to be seen as complementary to men breadwinner’s income.
+The gender pay gap issue is rooted in the normative concept of women’s complementary position in society compared to men.
+Generally, society perceives women’s primary responsibility is at home, as homemakers and caregivers.
+This traditional role does not automatically subside when they enter the paid work sphere as women’s income is seen as complementary to men’s breadwinner’s income.

-So what is the real issue of gender pay gap?
+So what is the real issue of the gender pay gap?
 Is it because of socially construed norms of gender roles?
-Is persistent gender roles only about operational side of family responsibility?
-Or is it about how society pressures that distort, even more, women own perception of their monetary value and rights in the paid work realm?
+Are persistent gender roles only about the operational side of family responsibility?
+Is it about societal pressures that distort women’s perception of their monetary value and rights in the paid work realm?

 In practice, the above questions are likely unanswered once an organization applies an equal pay policy.
 However, implementation of organizational pay equality unlikely suffices to redress the underlying issue.
 I argue that if organizations did not strategically identify the root cause of gender inequality in their organization, they could not systematically resolve it.
 As such, there would always be inequality of pay in the paid work sphere.